-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 Given all the strange and strained circumstances, no one can be surprised that this convention seemed so different from all its historic analogs.
 But the starkest contrast was with those past conventions staged by incumbent presidents seeing a second term — especially those in the era of TV coverage.

 Looking just at GOP conventions renominating incumbents, the record is impressive.
 Four of the five incumbents in this era went on to win a second term (George W. Bush, Ronald Reagan, Richard Nixon and Dwight Eisenhower).
-The latter three won re-election in landslides: Ike carried 41 of 48 states, Nixon and Reagan each carried 49 of 50.
+The latter three won reelection in landslides: Ike carried 41 of 48 states, Nixon and Reagan each carried 49 of 50.

 Those campaigns featured supremely confident conventions with little or no controversy touching the candidate (other than health concerns following Eisenhower's 1955 heart attack).